zlogic/mendix-docs/content/en/docs/releasenotes/catalog/_index.md

 #### Improvement

 * We made minor enhancements to UX and compatibility, including updates to widgets and filter displays.
-* We integrated upgrade with minor UI changes on the Administration page for company admins.
+* We upgraded the starter kit module, which includes minor UI changes on the Administration page for company admins.

 ### October 31, 2024